The best marble cake I’ve ever had. And here’s how you can make it.

 - Cover any leftover cake and store at room temperature for 2-3 days or in the refrigerator for up to 5 days.

-- Make ahead tip: To prepare 1 day in advance, keep baked cakes covered at room temperature and refrigerate prepared frosting in an airtight container.
+- Make Ahead & Freezing Instructions: To prepare 1 day in advance, keep baked cakes covered at room temperature and refrigerate prepared frosting in an airtight container.
 Bring frosting to room temperature before spreading.
 Frosted cake can be frozen up to 2 months; thaw overnight in the refrigerator and bring to room temperature before serving.

-9x13 cake: This cake can be baked into one 9x13 pan for about 35 minutes, give or take.
+- 9×13 Cake: This cake can be baked into one 9×13 pan for about 35 minutes, give or take.
 Layer the batters, use a knife to swirl.

-Vanilla frosting: Instead of chocolate, you can use this vanilla frosting if vanilla is your preference.
+- Vanilla Frosting: Instead of chocolate, you can use the vanilla frosting from this confetti cake if desired.
 It is the perfect amount for thick layers of frosting.